 Onnit Grass-Fed Whey Isolate Benefits & Effectiveness

 Onnit’s brand tends to focus on natural ingredients, and their whey is no different: it has no artificial flavors or sweeteners (so it’s Paleo-friendly if you’re comfortable with dairy) and it’s made from free-roaming dairy cows.
-Since most of the beneficial fats are removed, the additional health benefit may be small, but some users might be glad to know that the dairy they’re consuming comes from cows that weren’t confined to feedlots.
+Since most of the beneficial fats are removed, the additional health benefits of grass-fed dairy are likely negligible, but some users might be glad to know that the dairy they’re consuming comes from cows that weren’t confined to feedlots.

 I’m also not sure why it contains medium-chain triglyceride oil, a product that Onnit sells for its purported cognitive benefits — there’s so little fat in this product that there’s likely only small nutrition benefit.
 The reason it’s included could be for flavor, like the dried cream extract.

 The most remarkable ingredients are the seven digestive enzymes and the probiotic bacteria.
 The idea is that these ingredients may help improve absorption of the protein, helping you get more nutrition and muscle out from each scoop.
-It can also help reduce digestive discomfort if protein powders tend to cause stomach troubles, and while the product is meant to be lactose- and sugar-free, the enzyme lactase may make things better for folks who tend to have issues digesting dairy.
+In a 2008 paper in the Journal of the International Society of Sports Nutrition, for example, men who consumed whey with digestive enzymes had an increased absorption rate, plus they may help facilitate muscle healing post workout.(1)(2) They may also help reduce digestive discomfort if protein powders tend to cause stomach troubles, and while the product is meant to be lactose- and sugar-free, the enzyme lactase may make things better for folks who tend to have issues digesting dairy.

 Onnit Grass-Fed Whey Isolate Taste